 In his latest exhibition, Stems, Mathis investigates the aesthetic experience of objects presented in non-traditional formats.
 Through subtle surface manipulations, composition, and color, Mathis hopes to engage the viewer with the examination of patterns in nature and the mathematics within them.

-Stems are rooted; sustained by the ground around them; supported by foundations that nurture their growth.
-Connected intrinsically to an invisible force, following a pattern of death and rebirth.
+Stems are rooted; sustained by the ground around them; supported by foundations that nurture their growth—connected intrinsically to an invisible force, following a pattern of death and rebirth.
 Wilting and blooming.
-Similarly we are rooted by our beliefs and perceptions.
-Dictated by an inevitable mortality, poised in our faith to prolong our spirit.
+Similarly, we are rooted by our beliefs and perceptions, dictated by inevitable mortality, poised in our faith to prolong our spirit.
 Is it the search for heaven or the avoidance of hell that motivates our movements, our cycle?

-James Medrano is a self-taught artist and illustrator born and raised on the west side of San Antonio, Texas.
+James Supa Medrano is a self-taught artist and illustrator born and raised on the west side of San Antonio, Texas.
 Interested in art from an early age, Medrano was introduced to graffiti in his teens and quickly discovered his artistic potential.
-Medrano’s most recent work has evolved into figurative illustrations inspired by pop-culture, 80’s & 90’s television and films, advertising, and consumer goods.
+Medrano’s most recent work has evolved into figurative illustrations inspired by pop culture, the ’80s & 90’s television and films, advertising, and consumer goods.
 Through the combination of acrylic, spray paint, and ink, Medrano’s work features obsessively hand-drawn figures, cartoon characters, and frenetic graffiti juxtaposed against stark white backdrops.